itsgreggreg/HTML-CSS-JS-8-Week/Day-1.md

   - It should now just say `Hello!`
 - This is a very common combination of actions for a web programmer.
 Copy, Paste, Save, Refresh - We are going to be doing it all the time!

+## Step 3 - Basic HTML
+ - Go to your neocities editor for your index.html file.
+And take a look at what we have in there.

+This is the minimum boilerplate that every HTML page needs.
+At the very top we see `<!DOCTYPE html>`.
+This is a very special piece of text and every html page must start with it.
+There are many versions of HTML and this piece of text tells the web browser what kind of html we want to use.
+Lucky for us to use the most modern HTML version this is all we have to write.

+Just below that we see the start of our actual __HTML__.
+HTML is made up of __elements__.
+Elements are made up of __tags__.
+Elements contain things and tags define elements.
+The first tag we see is `<html>` and as you can guess, this tag starts the html element that contains all the rest of our html.
+The next tag we see is `<head>`.
+The head element contains all of our website's metadata.
+Metadata is information __about__ our website such as relavant keywords, the site's title, what our site should look like, and other things.
+Next we see the `<title>` element that sets our website's title.
+Just below that we see the head's __closing tag__ `</head>`.
+Most tags in html need to be closed like this.
+This is so the browser knows where that tag ends.
+Next we see the `<body>` tag.
+The body tag is where all the __content__ for our website goes.
+Text and images and structure go here.